Brow Lift

 Recovery:

-Discomfort is typically mild.
+Discomfort is generally mild.
 Sutures are usually removed around five days.
 Swelling and bruising are most noticeable during the first week.
-Many patients feeling comfortable returning to social activities one to two weeks after surgery.
+Many patients feel comfortable returning to social activities one to two weeks after surgery.

 Eyelid Lift - A Note From Dr. Schimpf